 \subsection{Discussion}

-In view of the aforementioned results, we can state that Theorems \ref{SuffCon2}, \ref{SuffCon2'''} and Theorems \ref{existenceRelaxed2} and \ref{existenceRelaxed3} are the most general existence results that we know for sequential team problems.
-These results complement each other and cover a very large class of decentralized stochastic control problems.
-Recently, Saldi \cite{SaldiArXiv2017} presented an alternative approach for the existence problem and arrived at complementary existence results through constructing a new topology on the space of team policies.
+We thus report that Theorem \ref{existenceRelaxed3} (for static teams or dynamic teams with an independent-measurements reduction) and Theorems \ref{SuffCon2} and \ref{SuffCon2'''} (for sequential teams that do not allow an independent-measurements reduction) are the most general existence results in the literature, to our knowledge, for sequential team problems.
+These results complement each other and cover a large class of decentralized stochastic control problems.